joseschmidt/cookbook-bash/README.md

 No dependencies.

 ### Platforms
-The following platforms are supported and tested under test kitchen:
+The following platforms are supported and tested under Test Kitchen:

 - CentosOS 5.10, 6.5